DFE-Digital/schools-experience/doc/env-vars.md

 ## Exception notification

-If required Exceptions Notifications can be sent to a Slack channel.
-This is enabled and configured via environment variables.
+If required Exceptions Notifications can be sent to Sentry.

-`SLACK_WEBHOOK` Webhook to use to post to Slack

-`SLACK_CHANNEL` _(optional)_ Channel to post to, should be left blank if hook defaults to a specifi channel

-`SLACK_ENV` _(optional)_ Identifier for deployment environment - eg Staging or Production

-`SENTRY_DSN` Send exception reports to sentry, config value supplied by Sentry.
+`SENTRY_DSN` - Send exception reports to sentry, config value supplied by Sentry.

 ## Monitoring